GFSI-Level Food Safety & Environmental Practices

-SCS certifies to the current version of Integrated Farm Assurance (IFA) for Fruits and Vegetables and is approved for Combinable Crops, Hops, and Tesco addendums.
-SCS is also accredited to certify producers to the Harmonized Produce Safety Standard (HPSS) and Produce Safety Standard (PSS).
+SCS certifies to the current version of Integrated Farm Assurance (IFA) for Fruits and Vegetables and is approved for Combinable Crops, Hops, and add-ons such as GRASP.
+SCS is also accredited to certify producers to Produce Handling Assurance (PHA) and Harmonized Produce Safety Standard (HPSS).

 What is GLOBALG.A.P.
 Integrated Farm Assurance Certification?

 Integrated Farm Assurance (IFA) is a comprehensive certification recognized by retailers globally.
 IFA emphasizes a holistic approach to farm certification and covers food safety, environment (including biodiversity), worker's operational health and safety, and traceability.
-The Fruits & Vegetables Standard covers all stages of production, from pre-harvest activities such as soil management and plant protection product application to post-harvest produce handling, packing and storing.
-The Combinable Crops Standard covers propagation material, machinery and equipment, crop protection, harvesting, and harvest crop handling.
+The Fruits & Vegetables sub-scope covers all stages of production, from pre-harvest activities such as soil management and plant protection product application to post-harvest produce handling, packing and storing.
+The Combinable Crops sub-scope covers propagation material, machinery and equipment, crop protection, harvesting, and harvest crop handling..

 IFA certification allows producers greater access to both international and domestic markets.
-The IFA Standard is globally recognized by retailers and food service in more than 100 countries.
+The IFA Standard is globally recognized by retailers and food service in more than 135 countries